 Dangerous gaps in Diagnostics and Treatment

-John Abuga, Country Co-ordinator for GAFFI, Nairobi. email: mailto
+John Abuga, Country Co-ordinator for GAFFI, Nairobi. email: Link

 How you have helped GAFFI so far?
 Developed National Fungal Disease Development Plan for Kenya.
-Assisted in estimating the burden of serious fungal infections in Kenya.
+Assisted in estimating the burden of serious fungal infections in Kenya, now published Guto 2016.
 Developed with Major health stakeholders a national CPA prevalence survey for Kenya.

 Engaged in advocacy and awareness initiatives to raise the profile of fungal diseases with national Ministry of Health and other international agencies involved with the delivery of health care in Kenya.
 Initiated a study in children aiming to improve diagnostic Pneumocystis pneumonia (PCP), with molecular testing.